Sanctioned and Embargoed Countries

 OFAC regulations apply to U.S. persons, which are defined as any U.S. citizen, permanent resident alien, entity organized under the laws of the United States, or any person in the United States.
 The regulations apply to U.S. citizens and permanent residents wherever located, and to foreign nationals located inside the United States.
 Individuals with dual U.S. citizenship are considered “U.S. persons.”

-Currently, some of the most comprehensive controls apply to Cuba, Iran, North Korea, and Syria.
+Currently, some of the most comprehensive controls apply to Cuba, Iran, North Korea, and Syria (see below for specific guidance related to Cuba and Iran).

 Note: Travel to North Korea is highly restricted and requires special validation from the U.S. State Department.
 No exemptions for academic activities currently exist.